chefsteff3/msac-lab6/exercise09.md

 7. How much of the commit hash do you need to specify?
 Hint, run `git help log`

+        You need to specify at least 4 digits of the commit hash

 8. How can you show just the last three commit messages?

+        git log --oneline -3